senad-d/senad-d.github.io/_posts/2023-11-12-lint-codebase.md

 5. Enjoy your more _stable_, and _cleaner_ codebase
 6. Check out the [Wiki](https://github.com/super-linter/super-linter/wiki) for customization options

-> If you pass the _Environment_ variable `GITHUB_TOKEN: ${{\ secrets.GITHUB_TOKEN }}` in your workflow, then the **GitHub Super-Linter** will mark the status of each individual linter run in the Checks section of a pull request.
+> If you pass the _Environment_ variable `GITHUB_TOKEN: &lt;${{ secrets.GITHUB_TOKEN }}&gt;` in your workflow, then the **GitHub Super-Linter** will mark the status of each individual linter run in the Checks section of a pull request.
 Without this you will only see the overall status of the full run.
 There is no need to set the **GitHub** Secret as it is automatically set by GitHub, it only needs to be passed to the action.
 {: .prompt-tip }

 ## Example connecting GitHub Action Workflow